Jinzaburō Masaki: Biography

 Promoted to lieutenant general in 1927, Masaki was placed in command of the IJA 8th Division and posted at Hirosaki, Aomori for two years before being transferred to IJA 1st Division in Tokyo until 1931.
 Serving as vice chief of the Imperial Japanese Army General Staff, Masaki won promotion to full general in 1933 and appointed Inspector General of Military Education between 1934 and 1936.
 He retired from active military service in 1936.

 Masaki was active in the internal political factions within the Japanese Army.
 He was an early member of the radical Imperial Way Faction led by Sadao Araki.
 With Heisuke Yanagawa and Hideyoshi Obata, the group merged with the rival Tōseiha faction under Kazushige Ugaki to dominate the Japanese army throughout the 1930s until World War II.
-A supporter of the Nazi Germany, Masaki continued his involvement with the Imperial Way Faction until his forced retirement though political maneuvers by General Tetsuzan Nagata.
+A supporter of an alliance with Nazi Germany and Fascist Italy, Masaki continued his involvement with the Imperial Way Faction until his forced retirement though political maneuvers by General Tetsuzan Nagata.
 Dissatisfaction with Masaki's forced retirement resulted in the assassination of Nagata the following year which, in turn, led to the February 26 Incident of 1936.
+Masaki was arrested and court-martialed for his alleged participation, but was acquitted.

-He returned to his native Saga Prefecture to serve on the Prefectural Board of Education in 1941.
+Masaki returned to his native Saga Prefecture to serve on the Prefectural Board of Education in 1941.
+Following the end of World War II, Masaki was arrested as a suspected war criminal.
+He was released from prison due to a lack of evidence in 1947.